 “We very excited and gratified that THINK Fund at HCF has been launched,” said Sandra Dawson, TMT Manager Hawai’i Community Affairs.
 “It is the beginning of our many-year commitment to STEM education on Hawaii Island, and is also the culmination of years of work by a hard-working and dedicated group of local citizens who provided the philosophy and goals of THINK Fund.
 We are also very happy to be in partnership with HCF and the very impressive, multi-talented advisory committee who is guiding this effort.”

 Initially established by TMT, THINK Fund at HCF is designed to encourage and attract other funders who align with the mission and goal to improve STEM education and strengthen Hawai‘i Island’s workforce.
 The vision of this collaborative approach is to bring together the island community with funders in a partnership that strives to help Hawai‘i Island students in the long term.
 THINK Fund is one of several funds, initiatives, partnerships, and programs at HCF dedicated to supporting students and the STEM fields in Hawai‘i.

-Filed under: aloha, Announcements, Big Island, Education, Environment, Hawaii, Hilo, Kids, National Affairs, Technology, TMT, UH | Tagged: Hawaii Community Foundation, The Hawai‘i Island New Knowledge, Think Fund, TMT | Leave a comment »
+Filed under: aloha, Announcements, Big Island, Community, Education, Environment, Hawaii, Kids, National Affairs, State Affairs, Technology, TMT, UH | Tagged: Hawaii Community Foundation, The Hawai‘i Island New Knowledge, Think Fund, TMT | Leave a comment »